aphagstrom/Image_Segmentation/README.md

-The files in this codebase give three methods for segmenting images with networks of ODEs.
+The files in this codebase give three methods for segmenting images with networks of ODEs, based on techniques developed by Wang and Terman.